Rishbahjain2612/WebSite_Builder_TailwindCSS/README.md

 ### How to Run

+To run this website, you can open CLI and type `git clone https://github.com/Rishbahjain2612/WebSite_Builder_TailwindCSS` and press enter.

-To view your website, simply open the `index.html` file in a web browser.
-You can also use a local development server if you prefer.
+After that, simply open the `index.html` file in a web browser.

 ### Additional Resources